OSGeo/gdal/doc/source/user/debug.rst

     $ gdal vector info in.gpkg --debug ON

-When ``debug`` is enabled, GDAL writes additional messages to the command output.
+When ``debug`` is enabled, GDAL writes additional messages to the command error stream.
 These messages can help identify issues related to dataset access, driver loading, configuration options, and processing operations.